 Magnolia And Aromatherapy

-In times of emotional distress and confusion, a few drops of this essential oil can induce a calmer and clearer state of mind.
+• A few drops during emotional distress can induce a calmer and clearer state of mind.

 Magnolia Care